DVRDG/Repo3/README.md

 # Repo3
 Work In  Progress Project
-This is the Repo for the Rahab Pages which of date is 3 Pages One of the Main or HomeCompnent.js page , and the NewSessionComponent page and currently working on the PatientRecordComponent Page
+This is the Repo for the Rahab Pages which of date is 3 Pages One of the Main or HomeCompnent.js page , the NewSessionComponent page and currently working on the PatientRecordComponent Page

     \\\\
    c  oo